DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 Where `<camera>` is one of `left`, `right`, or `down`.

 After starting up a CV node, all models are initially disabled.
-You can select which model(s) you want to enable for this camera by using the following service:
+You can select which model(s) you want to enable for this camera by using the following service (where `<camera>` is the value you chose above):

 * `enable_model_<camera>`
-  * TODO
+  * Takes in the model name (string) and a boolean flag to specify whether to turn the model on or off
-  * `<camera>` is determined based on which camera you chose when running `roslaunch`
+  * Returns a boolean indicating whether the attempt was successful
   * Type: custom_msgs/EnableModel

-TODO description
+Once 1+ models are enabled for a specific node, they listen and publish to topics as described below.

 ## Topics